 The Problem We Were Solving

-- Channel performance — what are the two or three of our sales channels (store, web, catalog) contributing the most revenue and profit and what is the trend of each over time.
+- Channel performance — which of our sales channels is contributing the most to revenue and profit, and what does the trend look like over time by quarter?

-- Promotion effectiveness — effectiveness of run-off promotions based on revenue and cost of discount promotion.
+- Promotion effectiveness — which promotions actually worked, measured by revenue generated relative to the cost of the discount offered?

-- Customer behaviour — what are the differences between preferred customers and regular customers in terms of sizes of their baskets, category preference and revenue per customer.
+- Customer behaviour — how do preferred customers compare to regular customers in terms of basket size, category preference, and revenue contribution?

 What We Used

 - Dataset — TPC-DS SF1.
-Free retail decision support benchmark data constructed into each Databricks workspace under
+A retail decision support benchmark dataset that comes pre-loaded in every Databricks workspace under

 dbw_pixel_demo.marketing_domain. - Gold Layer —

 dbw_pixel_demo.marketing_gold.
-All marketing KPIs are calculated using 5 SQL views. - Dashboard — Databricks AI/BI.
-Drag-and-drop builder of dashboard within Databricks One.
+All marketing KPIs are calculated across five SQL views. - Dashboard — Databricks One.
+Native drag-and-drop dashboard builder.

 - AI Layer — Genie.
-Natural language interface attached to the Gold views.
+Natural language interface connected directly to all five Gold views.

 The Dataset in Detail